nray-scanner/website/content/installation/build-your-own.md

 This target creates two binaries: `nray` and `nray_localhardcoded`.
 Both are targeting the architecture and operating system of the build machine.
 CGO is not disabled in order to use the race detector of Go.
-The race detector is a really powerful feature that allows to detect concurrent, unsynchronized access to data.
-Since nray heavily depends on Go's concurrency features, the race detector is probably the main reason why nray does not blow up every ten seconds, so if you're working on the codebase it is highly advised to enable it.
+The race detector is a really powerful feature that allows to detect concurrent, not synchronized access to data.
+Since nray heavily depends on Go's concurrency features, the race detector is probably the main reason why nray does not blow up every ten seconds, so if you're working on the code base it is highly advised to enable it.

 In contrast to the `nray` binary, `nray_localhardcoded` has values for the server and port address injected at compile time.
 Running `nray_localhardcoded` without any parameters (e.g. by double clicking) will connect to `127.0.0.1:8601` which may come in handy in some situations <i class="far fa-grin-wink"></i>